 As a member of the House and as an appropriator, I have been fighting for policies that support young companies with promising ideas, investments that will promote domestic job creation in high growth industries, incentives to restore our manufacturing base, and initiatives to make our businesses and our workforce more competitive on the global stage.

-The Market Based Manufacturing Incentives Act of 2013
+The Market Based Manufacturing Incentives Act (H.R.
+615)

 I introduced the Market Based Manufacturing Incentives Act of 2013 (H.R.
 615) which was highlighted on the Democrats’ "Make it in America" Agenda.
-This act empowers an apolitical commission of private-sector experts to designate the next generation of disruptive, market-changing technologies.
-These technologies – not specific companies – would be eligible for a consumer tax credit as long as they are made in the United States.
+This bill empowers an apolitical commission of private-sector experts to designate the next generation of disruptive, market-changing technologies.
+These technologies–not specific companies–would be eligible for a consumer tax credit as long as they are made in the United States.
 Because these benefits accrue to the consumer and not directly to the business, the customer will dictate winners in the market place, not the government.
 While we believe in clean air, safe water, and a living wage, these factors need not result in un-competitively high shelf prices for American-made products.

-The National Institute of Standards and Technology’s Hollings Manufacturing Extension Partnership (MEP), which works with small and medium-sized U.S. manufacturers to help them create and retain jobs, increase profits, and save time and money, has the resources it needs to do this important work.
-Through my current role on the Appropriations Committee, I am fighting for funding for this national network that provides a variety of services, from innovation strategies to process improvements to process improvements to green manufacturing.
-MEP also works with partners at the state and federal levels on programs that put manufacturers in position to develop new customers, expand into new markets, and create new products.
+The National Institute of Standards and Technology’s Hollings Manufacturing Extension Partnership (MEP) works with small and mid-sized U.S. manufacturers to help them create and retain jobs, increase profits, and save time and money.
+The nationwide network provides a variety of services, from innovation strategies to process improvements to green manufacturing.
+MEP also works with partners at the state and federal levels on programs that put manufacturers in position to develop new customers, expand into new markets and create new products.
 Congressman Honda has been a consistent supporter of MEP, and now fights to ensure it receives sufficient funding each year through his role on the Commerce, Justice, Science Appropriations Subcommittee.

 Supporting Working Families